aysesimsek/Projectile-Motion-Simulation/README.md

 # Projectile Motion Simulation

+This study has been published in 2020.
+Please cite this paper in your publications if it helps your research:

+- Computation and visualization of physics equations [[**paper**]](https://github.com/aysesimsek/Projectile-Motion-Simulation/tree/main/Computationandvisualizationofphysicsequations.pdf) (**2020**)

 **Getting Started**

 This study aimed to help by creating a virtual laboratory for those who want to examine the projectile motion of mechanical physics.
 In this way, less costly virtual laboratory simulations were created instead of creating real-life laboratory environments.